Skip to main content

 Disclaimer

-The information provided in this guide is intended for general informational purposes only and is based on publicly available sources and best practices as of the date of publication.
+The information provided in this guide is intended for general informational purposes only and is based on publicly available sources and official announcements as of March 2026.
 Visa policies and regulations are subject to change without notice and may vary depending on individual circumstances, consulate locations, and government updates.
-We strongly recommend verifying all details with official Chinese embassies, consulates, or immigration authorities before making travel plans.
+We strongly recommend verifying all details with official Chinese embassies, consulates, or the National Immigration Administration (NIA) at en.nia.gov.cn before making travel plans.
 The authors and publishers of this guide are not responsible for any decisions made based on this information.

 Get Exclusive Tips